 Finally, click the “Activate” button.

-Configuring the Mortgage Calculator Plugin
+Step 2: Configure the Mortgage Calculator Plugin

 So, now we’re ready to configure the tool.
 There are a few things we’ll need to go over, but it’s not a difficult task.